In my years of outdoor experiences, I’ve been fortunate enough to have some excellent memories.

 The famous pictograph was reached.

-The Former Wife turned around at this point.
+someone turned around at this point.
 I continued the rest of the hike solo.

 I continued the hike up toward another outlier called Penasco Blanco.
 The views were towards the canyon proper and a wash that contained a Chacoan road.

 Was the road for transport?
 Trade?
 Religious ceremonies?
 Or the fragmented stretches purely symbolic?
 Perhaps all of the reasons and changed throughout the Chacoan history.
 There is no consensus.
 But sometimes the questioning and searching for answers is more interesting than the answers themselves…